-You’ve started on the keto diet and notice something’s off…
+You’ve started on the keto diet and noticed something’s off…

 You can taste a metallic, unappetizing taste in your mouth that wasn’t there before.
 This unpleasant but totally temporary new taste is known as “keto breath.”

-While the the keto diet has been proven to result in a variety of great health benefits through drastically reducing carb intake, don’t be too surprised if you start experiencing some pesky side effects—like keto breath—in the beginning.
+While the keto diet has been shown to induce a variety of great health benefits, don’t be too surprised if you start experiencing some pesky side effects—like keto breath—in the beginning.

 What Causes Keto Breath

-During the first week or two of the keto diet, your body is going to go through some adjustments as you lower your carb intake and rely more on healthy fats.
+During the first week or two of the keto diet, your body is going to go through some adjustments as you lower your carb intake and rely more on healthy fats for energy.

-After consuming a reduced amount of carbohydrates, your body will use up all of the stored glucose for energy.
+After reducing your carbohydrate intake sharply, your body will eventually use up all of the stored glycogen for energy.

-When your body breaks down the fat for energy and changes it into ketones, the process is known as ketosis.
+Consequently, the body breaks down the fat you eat on keto for energy and produces ketones (the process is known as ketogenesis).

 Ketones are natural chemicals your body produces during this process.
-Some of these ketones are acetone, beta hydroxybutyrate, and acetoacetate.
-Acetone is is thought to be the main culprit behind keto breath, and is a pretty reliable indicator that you’re in ketosis.
+These ketones are acetone, beta hydroxybutyrate, and acetoacetate.
+Acetone is thought to be the main culprit behind keto breath and is a pretty reliable indicator that you’re in ketosis.

-Acetone is actually a main ingredient found in some nail polishes, so when your breath starts to smell or taste like nail polish remover, it could be an indicator that ketosis is occuring.
+Acetone is actually one of the main ingredients found in nail polish remover, so when your breath starts to smell or taste like nail polish remover, it could be an indicator that ketosis is occuring.

-We get it.
-Bad breath can be a troublesome hygiene problem.
-Not only is it socially embarrassing, but it can even lead to complications with your interpersonal relationships.
-Bad breath can also lead to avoidance behaviors, depression, and anxiety.
+Not only is foul-smelling breath socially embarrassing, but it can even lead to complications with your interpersonal relationships as well as avoidance behaviors, depression, and anxiety.

 One study examined the emotional effects of bad breath, citing that the National Dental Association reported that 50% of the adult population has suffered from an occasional malodor disorder, and 25% have been reported to have a chronic problem.